-Based on the foregoing findings, staff find that the PPS conforms to the relevant environmental policies of the master plan, and the relevant environmental requirements of the prior Subdivision Regulations and prior Zoning Ordinance.
+Based on the foregoing findings, the PPS conforms to the relevant environmental policies of the master plan, and the relevant environmental requirements of the prior Subdivision Regulations and prior Zoning Ordinance.

-11. Urban Design-Per Section 27-548.25(a) of the prior Zoning Ordinance, a DSP will be required for the proposed development.
+14. Urban Design-Per Section 27-548.25(a) of the prior Zoning Ordinance, a DSP will be required for the proposed development.